xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/template_editor.md

 For this purpose:
 1. Open the **Template Editor** tool in the storefront.
    ![541-template-editor-on.png]({{site.baseurl}}/attachments/ref_1gdpZJ44/541-template-editor-on.png)
-2. Navigating through the templates tree to the left to find the loation you need to add a new template to:
+2. Navigating through the templates tree to the left, find the location you need to add a new template to:
    ![541-template-editor-tree.png]({{site.baseurl}}/attachments/ref_1gdpZJ44/541-template-editor-tree.png)
 3. Click the **+** icon within the necessary directory:
    ![541-template-editor-add-new.png]({{site.baseurl}}/attachments/ref_1gdpZJ44/541-template-editor-add-new.png)